SEO for SaaS is a strategy using Content Marketing to drive traffic to a Software as a Service (SaaS) company’s website.

 Why SaaS Companies Should Invest in SEO

-Investing in performance advertising often backfires as the SaaS companies burn through investment cash before the business scales.
+Investing in performance advertising often backfires as SaaS companies burn through investment cash before the business scales.

 SEO and Content Marketing don’t require as much investment as performance advertising, so the cost is much lower.
 However, it takes time and well-thought-out strategies to build successful SEO campaigns.